I Hear the Sunspot

 I Hear the Sunspot (ひだまりが聴こえる, Hidamari ga Kikoeru) is a Japanese manga series by Yuki Fumino.
 I Hear the Sunspot is serialized in the semi-monthly boys' love manga anthology Canna since December 22, 2013.

 A live-action film adaptation of the first volume was released on June 24, 2017.
+A separate live-action television drama adaptation was broadcast on TV Tokyo from July 4, 2024, to September 19, 2024, and won the My Best TV Award in the 62nd Galaxy Award.

 Plot

 College student Taichi Sagawa learns that his lonely classmate, Kohei Sugihara, is deaf, and he enrolls in a part-time job to take notes for him in exchange for food.
 As the two become more acquainted with each other, they develop a strong friendship that eventually turns into love.